 Scotland is the northernmost part of Great Britain.
 As a country, Scotland is a part of the United Kingdom.
 It’s a quite famous country known for its stunning nature, culture, and historical cities.
-Scotland is surrounded by the Atlantic ocean and the Northern sea.
+Scotland is surrounded by the Atlantic Ocean and the Northern Sea.
 Edinburgh is the capital of Scotland and its most famous city.
 It served as an inspiration for the famous Harry Potter series.

 Scotland is the ultimate country for any nature lover because of the natural places you won’t see anywhere else in the world.
 The Isle of Skye is just an example.
 It’s a small island full of strange rock formations and other stunning places.
 To conclude, this country should be on your travel bucket list whether you want to elope in Scotland or just spend your vacation in it.

-How to visit Scotland?
+How to reach Scotland?

 When it comes to traveling to Scotland, the airplane is the easiest and most convenient way to get there.
 Airports in Scotland are very well connected to other international airports across the globe and you can find many flight options.
 There are 2 large airports, one near Glasgow and one near Edinburgh and you can choose the one that suits you best.
 Scotland is not an enormously large country and it’s easy to travel through it.

 As soon as you land, we suggest you rent a car since we believe it’s the best way to travel through Scotland.
-The public transport in Scotland is good and reliable and you can travel the country this way too, but we believe the true exploration of Scotland can’t be done by transportation that brings you from A to B. Be your own boss, decide when to stop and what to explore.
+The public transport in Scotland is good and reliable and you can travel the country this way too, but we believe the true exploration of Scotland can’t be done by transportation that brings you from A to B. Be your boss, decide when to stop and what to explore.
 Rent a car.

-Why to elope in Scotland?
+Reasons why you should elope in Scotland?